Curriculum

-The Bachelor of Science in Supply Chain Management and Analytics requires 120 semester credit hours to complete the program.
-For the latest information about academic degree plans, course catalogs and course information please visit the BS in Supply Chain Management and Analytics page of the UT Dallas Undergraduate Catalog.
+The Bachelor of Science in Supply Chain Management and Analytics program requires 120 semester credit hours to complete.
+For the latest information about academic degree plans, course catalogs and course information, please visit the BS in Supply Chain Management and Analytics page of the UT Dallas Undergraduate Catalog.

 View Degree Plan